RyanZim/awesome-npm-scripts/README.md

 ## Other Utilities

 - [hashmark](https://github.com/keithamus/hashmark) -  Take contents of a file and output as new file with a hash in the name.
+- [gzip-size-cli](https://github.com/sindresorhus/gzip-size-cli) - Get the gzipped size of a file or stdin.

 ## Miscellaneous